Constellation-Labs/documentation-hub/validate/troubleshooting/ssh-connection-troubleshoot.md

 One of the leading causes of connection problems occurs when the system used to establish the remote connection to your node—whether it’s a Macintosh, Windows, or Linux machine—**has undergone changes**.

 Many internet service providers (ISPs) lease IP addresses to their customers for extended but temporary periods.
-However, due to factors like inactivity, lease expiration, equipment updates, or network reconfiguration, your local IP address may change.
+In addition, due to factors like inactivity, lease expiration, equipment updates, or network reconfiguration, your local IP address may change.

 ISPs implement this process to “recycle” IP addresses from a limited pool, ensuring availability for all customers, especially when the number of customers exceeds the available IP addresses assigned to that provider.